-As with legacy modernization, digital initiatives and strategic investments without a business case make quantification problematic, creating difficulty in budgeting and sustainability in terms of investment.
+As with legacy modernisation, digital initiatives and strategic investments without a business case make quantification problematic, creating difficulty in budgeting and sustainability in terms of investment.

 It goes without saying that it is important to enhance customer engagement and competitiveness; however, the question of how to measure performance remains.
-In order to justify the scale and frequency of investment in digital initiatives, Celent believes that performance needs to be gauged from the following three perspectives:
+In order to justify the scale and frequency of investment in digital initiatives, we believe that performance needs to be gauged from the following three perspectives:

 1. Increasing revenue: Driven by factors including maintaining and generating customers, increasing usage, creating new products, and optimizing prices.

-2. Reducing risks and costs: Characterized by reducing credit losses, reducing fraud, optimizing liquidity, managing operational risks, and executing risks.
+2. Reducing risks and costs: Characterised by reducing credit losses, reducing fraud, optimizing liquidity, managing operational risks, and executing risks.

 3. Reducing operational costs: Driven by factors including rethinking branch office networks, reducing transaction costs and service-provision costs, and streamlining regulatory reporting.

 In addition, an initiative-based system that transcends corporate units or divisions is important for major banks.
-Celent advocates modifying organizational mechanisms by drawing on the following three viewpoints:
+We advocate modifying organisational mechanisms by drawing on the following three viewpoints:

-• Analysis of a broad array of factors and mechanisms to make massive organizations function effectively.
+• Analysis of a broad array of factors and mechanisms to make massive organisations function effectively.

-• Design mechanisms to facilitate the digital transformation effectively for massive organizations and support the diversification of these mechanisms.
+• Design mechanisms to facilitate the digital transformation effectively for massive organisations and support the diversification of these mechanisms.

-• Establish order or discipline and causal relationships for massive and divergent group organizations to cooperate effectively.
+• Establish order or discipline and causal relationships for massive and divergent group organisations to cooperate effectively.

 Megabanks are already realizing that a shift to digital is an imperative for reasons that go beyond improving return on investment (ROI).
 At the same time, because major banks have abundant resources, it is vital that they carefully plan, implement, control, and revise strategy assessments and implementation mechanisms.